5 Symptoms of a Bad Thermostat (and Replacement Cost)

 high temperature gauge

-In cases where the thermostat is stuck open, you’ll notice that the temperature needle moves up much slower than usual and likely stops before it gets to its normal mid-point on the gauge.
-If you notice this, try cranking up your heater and if it doesn’t blow warm air out of the vents, you’ve pretty much confirmed a broken thermostat.
+Conversely, if the thermostat is stuck open, the temperature needle will move up much slower than usual and may stop before reaching its normal mid-point.
+If you notice this, try turning on your heater.
+If it doesn’t blow warm air, it’s likely a broken thermostat.

 Related: Is Your Temperature Gauge Not Moving?
 (Common Causes)

-#2 – Sudden Air Temperature Changes Inside Vehicle
+#2 – Sudden Air Temperature Changes Inside the Vehicle

 air conditioner doesn't work